What To Do on A Day Trip To Hyder Alaska

 Known as ‘The friendliest ghost town in Alaska’ you’ll be wondering how a town of around 50 permanent residents attracts so many yearly visitors.
 Hyder, Alaska is situated on the Southeastern border of the state and can only be accessed by water or road through its bigger Canadian neighbour Stewart.

-If you are interested in impressive scenery and glaciers, up-close bear encounters than Hyder is just the place for you.
+This was my first experience of Alaksa prior to heading into Juneau and let me tell you, if you can’t make it all the way to mainland Alaska then Hyder is well worth a stop.
+The impressive scenery, glaciers and up-close bear encounters are just what I envisioned Alaska to be like.
 With no US neighbours, Hyder uses Canadian currency and if needed the Canadian law enforcement.
 Easily seen in a day Hyder is well worth the detour.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.